Introduction

 Cash Games

 With ₹10,000 in chips on hand, Player A makes the choice to enter a no-limit Texas Hold'em cash game that requires a buy-in of ₹1,000.
-This implies that the sum needed to participate and acquire an equivalent value of chips is represented by the buy-in fee.
+This implies that the buy-in fee represents the sum needed to participate and acquire an equivalent value of chips.

 Buy-in considerations for cash games:

-- Before buying into any game or tournament, it is important to evaluate one's own skill level and compare it against others at the table.
-Entering games where players surpass your ability could result in losses while lower-stake ones might be more suitable during learning stages.
+- Before buying into any game or tournament, it is important to evaluate one's skill level and compare it against others at the table.
+Entering games where players surpass one's ability could result in losses, while lower-stake ones might be more suitable during learning stages.

-- It is also critical for Player A to study factors such as opponents' skill level & aggressiveness of gameplay along with their overall table image before buying in.
+- It is also critical for Player A to study factors such as opponents' skill level and aggressiveness of the gameplay along with their overall table image before buying in.

 Tournament